liflab/beepbeep-3-book/pre-markdown/core/README.md

 The end result of this processor chain is to keep track of how many times each number has been seen in the input stream so far.

 As we can see, each copy of the slice processor is fed the sub-trace of all events for which the slicing function returns the same value.
 Different results can be obtained by using a different slicing function.
-Let us go back to our original ex
+Let us go back to our original example, where we would like to create sub-streams of odd and even numbers, and to compute their cumulative sum separately.
+This time, the slicing function will determine if a number is odd or even; function <!--\index{IsEven@\texttt{IsEven}} \texttt{IsEven}-->`IsEven`<!--/i--> can do this.

+{@img doc-files/basic/SlicerOddEven.png}{Adding odd and even numbers separately.}{.6}

+{@snipi basic/SlicerOddEven.java}{/}

 ## Exercises {#ex-core}